Filtering of second order generalized stochastic processes corrupted by additive noise: Optimal filtering of non-stationary generalized stochastic processes

 If we assume that $\cK$ is invertible on $L^2$ then $\cK^{-1} \geqs 0$ and hence $\cK^{-\frac12} \in \cL(L^2)$ is a well defined operator.
 Combined with \eqref{eq:limitzero} this gives $f_n = \cK^{-\frac12} \cK^{\frac12} f_n \to 0$ in $L^2$ which contradicts the assumption $\| f_n \|_{L^2} = 1$ for all $n \geqs 1$.
 Hence $\cK$ cannot be invertible on $L^2$. \end{proof}

-The following theorem is our principal result on the operator equation \eqref{eq:operatoreq3} for non-stationary $\gsp$s with non-commuting covariance operators.
+The following theorem is the main result on the operator equation \eqref{eq:operatoreq3} for non-stationary $\gsp$s with non-commuting covariance operators.
 It is formulated in terms of Weyl symbols of covariance operators, using the relation \eqref{eq:KernelWeylsymbol} between Schwartz kernels and Weyl symbols for operators (cf. Remark \ref{rem:Fouriertransform}).
+The result has a short proof since it is a consequence of results in \cite{Wahlberg1}, with clarified assumptions using \eqref{eq:lowerboundL2} and Lemma \ref{lem:lowerbound}.

 For Gabor expansions of $a \in M_{1 \otimes \omega}^{\infty,1}(\rr {2d})$ we use the notation

 where $\{ g_a ({\bm \Lambda} ) \}_{ {\bm \Lambda} \in \Theta }$ are the Gabor coefficients for $a$, $\Phi$ is the Gaussian \eqref{eq:gaussianwindow}, $\wt \Phi \in \cS(\rr {2d})$ is its canonical dual window, and $\Theta = \{ (a n, b k) \}_{n,k \in \zz {2d}} \subseteq \rr {4d}$ is a lattice determined by $a, b > 0$ that satisfy $a b < \pi$, cf. \eqref{eq:gaborexp}.